 + export * from './Pointer';

-function that creates props to add and
+Next we create our mapDispatchToProps function that creates props to add and

-remove a favourite and pass it to connect
+remove a favourite and pass it to connect.

 // app/js/components/Pointer/Pointer.jsx